opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

         ![Template Project](../../assets/images/project_organization_03_template.png)

     5. Click **Create** at the bottom right.
-    The completed skeleton will populate on your profile's project dashboard.
+    The completed skeleton will populate on your profile's project overview files.

 ### Option 2: Create from an XLSForm Spreadsheet (Web UI Upload)
 :material-web: Web Interface